nicolasberube/Arzette_Randomizer/README.md

 Each beacon will still unlock the same number of levels.
 However, the unlocked levels will be random.
 The two levels that are unlocked at the start of the game will also be randomized.
 Be careful that activating this might lock the store away for a while, and force the player to farm bags to get power stones.

 #### faramore
 Each beacon will still unlock the same number of levels.
 However, the unlocked levels will be random.
 One of the two levels that are unlocked at the start of the game will also be randomized, Faramore being always unlocked.
-This helps with giving the player early access to the store.
+This helps with giving the player early access to the store to avoid farming bags.

 #### vanilla
 Each beacon will unlock the same levels.
-Note that depending on the beacon flag, those beacon could be at a random location.
+Note that depending on the beacons flag, those beacon could be at a random location.

 ## barrier_types
 Will randomize the different barrier types.
 In other words, all barriers of a certain type will be changed to another type.